(Revised January 2014)

 Here are some important things to determine about your prospective agent.

-A qualified long-term care insurance agent should be able to help you sort through the clutter of company and benefit choices.
+A qualified long-term care insurance agent should be able to help you sort through the company and benefit choices.
 Much of the decision making process revolves around your age, health conditions and financial suitability.
 In order to assist the agent in finding the best long-term care insurance policy for your needs, you need to find a long term care insurance agent you can trust and have a candid conversation with him or her regarding all of these matters.

 Make sure the agent is certified to sell long-term care insurance.
 This means that he or she has taken two 8-hour certification courses within the last 24 months.
 If the agent has been licensed for less than five years, he or she will have taken an 8-hour certification course every 12 months.
 Long term care insurance agents selling the California Partnership policies will have taken an additional 8 hours of training that allows them to be a full-service long-term care insurance agent in California.
 It is important to buy the best coverage that meets your needs and budget.
 Don't buy coverage you can't afford.
 Be sure to shop around, compare benefits and prices before you make a decision.Notice if the agent asks the right questions.
 Without knowing your financial circumstances and health status the agent cannot possibly provide you with the best choices.
 A competent long term care insurance agent should be able to show you what the premium would be from several companies for benefits that fit your needs and that you can afford.